5 Valentine Activities For Toddlers

 In this second craft, we combined fine motor skills and art to make another fun keepsake!
 First, we tore colored paper into small “pieces” and then glued onto our printable from our Valentine Toddler School Unit.
 As my daughter pasted on each piece of paper, we talked about all the people she loves and cares about in her life.
 It was a great way to tie in a conversation about the reasons why each person is special!

-Candy Heart Letter Name and Sounds Sensory Bin
+Letter Name and Sound Sensory Activities for Toddlers

 Valentine Toddler Curriculum